divinediscipline/email-list-api/README.md

 - `messages` - System and user messages

 ### Indexes
-- Email queries by user, folder, timestamp
+- Email queries by user, timestamp, starred, important, read status
 - Notification and message queries by user
 - Attachment queries by email
+- Label queries by user

 ## Development